 The trial judge determined that the conduct was not unconscionable as it did not involve a significant element of “moral obloquy”, which involves deliberate wrongdoing.
 The judge noted that a sale should not generally be regarded as unconscionable merely for the reason that the purchaser has been persuaded to proceed against their better judgment where the contract contains specific terms that allow it to be cancelled (as an unsolicited agreement, the contract included a mandatory cooling-off period).
 The decision was overturned on appeal.
 The full Federal Court found that while “moral tainting” is relevant, whether conduct is against conscience should be considered by reference to the norms of society.
 The court noted that the norms and standards of today require businesses who wish to gain access to the homes of people for direct selling to exhibit honesty and openness in what they are doing.

 The court found that the relative bargaining strengths between the Lux and consumers and the deception combined to show that the sales were a result of pressure tactics.
 On that basis, the conduct was found to be unconscionable.
 The court also paid particular regard to two aspects of Lux’s conduct: the failure to comply with the door-to-door selling requirements; and the “deceptive ruse” used to enter the women’s homes.

-The ACL and the ASICA now regulates unfair contract terms.
-While unfair contract terms were previously regulated by the Victorian FTA, unfair contract terms are now regulated nationally.
+The ACL and the ASICA regulate unfair contract terms in standard form contracts that were entered into after 1 January 2011.
+For consumer contracts entered into before that date, unfair contract terms were regulated by the Victorian FTA.
 There are a number of differences between the new unfair contract term laws and the previous Victorian unfair contract term laws.
 The discussion below outlines the approach taken by the ACL and the ASICA.

-The ACL and the ASICA provides that unfair terms in consumer contracts are void.
+The ACL and the ASICA provides that unfair terms in covered contracts are void.
 A term is “unfair” when it:

 •causes a significant imbalance in the parties’ rights and obligations arising under the contract;